Tips for purchasing and viewing:

-This Lunch & Learn will provide basic information about the Department of Defense SBIR/STTR programs including eligibility and ownership requirements, how SBIR and STTR differ and selecting the right agency for your technology.
+This webinar will provide basic information about the Department of Defense SBIR/STTR programs including eligibility and ownership requirements, how SBIR and STTR differ and selecting the right agency for your technology.
 You’ll learn:

 - An overview of DOD components

 - How to find a topic for your project

 - The importance of contacting the Technical Point of Contact (TPOC)

 - How to influence future topics and so much more!

 Jerry Hollister is a BBCetc Principal Consultant, joining the company in 2017 with 30 years of leadership experience in government, higher education, non-profit and for-profit enterprises.
 After earning an engineering degree from the University of Michigan, he served as commissioned Naval Officer in the Civil Engineer Corps and a warranted Contracting Officer for the Dept. of Defense.
 Prior to joining BBCetc, Jerry was Chief Operating Officer for Michigan-based Niowave, a developer of superconducting electron accelerators, where he worked to build the successful start-up company from 2008-17.
 Jerry was instrumental in Niowave receiving over 45 SBIR awards.
 Niowave was named the 2010 SBIR/STTR Small Business of the Year by the Dept. of Energy and, in 2016, was honored with the S.B.A.’s Tibbetts Award, which recognizes the best in SBIR achievement.
 Before joining Niowave, Jerry served in a number of non-profit and educational roles following his honorable discharge from the Navy.

 Do you know about Michigan’s SBIR/STTR Assistance Program?
 The Michigan SBIR/STTR Assistance Program provides SBIR/STTR training and proposal development services to technology companies with most costs covered by a state grant.
 The program is managed by BBCetc.